dcomtois/summarytools/README.md

 When displaying _summarytools_ objects in the console (as opposed to generating _html_ reports), many other arguments can be specified so you get the format that you want.
 The most common are:

-- `style`: one of "simple" (default), "grid", "rmarkdown" and "multiline"
+- `style` one of "simple" (default), "grid", "rmarkdown" and "multiline"
-- `justify`: one of "left", "center", and "right"
+- `justify` one of "left", "center", and "right"
-- `round.digits`: how many decimals to show.
+- `round.digits` how many decimals to show.
 This argument is also used for _html_ reports
-- `plain.ascii`: whether to use markdown tags (always `FALSE` by default)
+- `plain.ascii` whether to use markdown tags (always `FALSE` by default)
 - `...` and any of the other [pander options](https://github.com/Rapporter/pander#pander-options)

 ## What's coming next?